elliotwutingfeng/NUSCSMODS/_posts/CS2107/2020-11-06-cs2107-lecture-10-web-security.md

 Example
 - Click on url
 	- Alice is already authenticated by the website, S accepts the authentication token cookie
-    - All request from ALIC, the cookie will be attached to this reuqest
+    - All request from Alice, the cookie will be attached to this request
     - Web server can then define which is Alice
     - Bob trick alice to click on url of S whcih request for the service using the alice's cookie to transfer money
 - No click link
-	- Requriment: Bob must have a web server
+	- Requirement: Bob must have a web server
     - Alice is auth by website and S accepts the authenthenticaation cookie
     - Alice visit the attacker's site whose page contains `<IMG src = "www.bank.com/transfer?account=Alice&amount=1000&to=Bob" WIDTH = "1" HEIGHT = "1" BORDER = "0">`
     - This is a subresource